-At the height of summer there is actually no complete darkness in the far north of Scotland.
-And, with the extra hours of daylight, you can pack a lot into your summer holiday.
+At the height of summer, there is actually no complete darkness in the far north of Scotland.
+And, with the extra hours of daylight, you can pack a lot more into your summer holiday.

-We are just a page in a way dedicated to help people who wish to travel to the Scottish Highlands, make the most of it.
+We are just a page in a way dedicated to helping people who wish to travel to the Scottish Highlands, make the most of it.

 Although we are very very similar to the North Coast 500, in that we started as a Fan page to that said Route.

-Although our route is similar it does differ ie: Culloden and we miss out two of the modern day bridges to allow people to see all or as much as the Highlands as possible….using the bridges cuts out a large part of the local area.
+Although our route is similar it does differ ie: Culloden and we miss out on two of the modern-day bridges to allow people to see all or as much as the Highlands as possible….using the bridges cuts out a large part of the local area.

 We also believe in allow folk to advertise their businesses on our site for FREE, as we want to help those living and working on the route to gain the most from it.

 We would also recommend avoiding the B869 from Lochinver to Kylesku as this can be a tricky route to follow for large vehicles.
-If you should take the A837 back from Lochinver on the the main road.
+If you should, take the A837 back from Lochinver on the main road.